PhenixRTS/iOSSDK/README.md

 Please make sure you have installed [GitLFS](https://git-lfs.github.com/).
 ## Integration
 ### With Cocoapod (recommended)
-You can use our library with [Cocoapod](https://cocoapods.org/) dependency manager.
+You can use our library with the [Cocoapod](https://cocoapods.org/) dependency manager.
 `Podfile` Example:
 ```
 source 'https://github.com/CocoaPods/Specs.git' # Default global repository